xrdocs/telemetry/_tutorials/2017-05-08-pipeline-with-grpc.md

 scadora@darcy:/etc/ssl/certs$
 ```

 Next, create a Certificate Signing Request (CSR) using the key you just generated.
-In the following, I use all the defaults except for the Common Name:
+In the following, I use all the defaults except for the Common Name, which I set as darcy.cisco.com:

 ```scadora@darcy:/etc/ssl/certs$ openssl req -new -key darcy.key -out darcy.csr
 You are about to be asked to enter information that will be incorporated